nullboundary/utilbelt/README.md

-Various utility functions used by most cicada go apps.
+Various utility functions used by many of my go apps.
 Organized by utility function